Corpus Prevalence of Multiple-Choice Question Options: Discussion

 \section{Discussion}

-In this work we explored a computational method of quantifying the availability heuristic in the MCQ setting by measuring the prevalence of concepts in large text corpora.
-We found that the availability of the correct answer is significantly higher than that of the distractors, even when not accounting for the question (\textbf{RQ1}).
-We furthermore find that availability is, by itself, not sufficient to explain why some distractors are more often selected than others (\textbf{RQ2}).
-Lastly, we find that these conclusions do not only hold for expert-created distractors, but also extend to non-expert crowdsourced and LLM-generated distractors (\textbf{RQ3}).
+In this work we explored a computational method of quantifying the corpus prevalence of MCQ options leveraging semantic text embeddings.
+We found that the prevalence of the correct answer, relative to the distractors, is significantly higher, even when not accounting for the question (\textbf{RQ1}).
+Furthermore, this finding does not only hold for expert-created distractors, but can also be observed using LLM-generated distractors (\textbf{RQ2}).
+Lastly, we found that the relative corpus prevalence of MCQ options does not seem to correlate with how recognisable they are to the general public; in fact, we observed the opposite in some cases (\textbf{RQ3}).

-A consistent finding across all experiments is the discrepancy in availability depending on the retrieval corpus used.
-While availability differences are pronounced when the Wikipedia corpus is used, they are negligible using BEIR.
-Given Wikipedia’s highly specialised, factual nature compared to BEIR’s broader but shallower scope, this suggests an intriguing distinction: Wikipedia allows us to approximate the availability heuristic of an expert (who possesses prior domain knowledge), whereas BEIR mirrors a novice's perspective.
-In the broader context, this distinction highlights the care that needs to be given in selecting appropriate datasets when using computational approaches for education.
+A consistent finding across all experiments is the discrepancy in corpus prevalence depending on the retrieval corpus used.
+While prevalence differences are pronounced within the Wikipedia and Textbook corpora, they are negligible using BEIR.
+This suggests that the degree of specialisation and domain relevance of the corpus is much more important than its size alone.
+From an accessibility perspective, this is encouraging, as retrieving passages from small corpora is much more computationally efficient than doing so with large corpora.
+In the broader context, our findings with regards to the corpus choice highlights the care that needs to be given in selecting appropriate datasets when using computational approaches for education.

-Shifting the focus to MCQ evaluation, we propose that our corpus-based methodology for quantifying the availability heuristic can assess how competitive distractors are.
-At the same time, even if all options exhibit similar availability, this does not ensure the distractor set is effective, as other aspects contribute to performance, such as the distractor's logical plausibility.
-Nevertheless, computationally measuring option availability holds promise for better characterizing MCQ option quality.

-More broadly, our findings suggest that the availability heuristic, as proxied by frequency, plays a strong role in answer selection to MCQs.
-As most computational approaches to student simulation nowadays are based on models trained on large corpora, this affects the faithfulness of such simulations and should be accounted for, including when developing teaching and testing materials.
-In this research, we proxied the availability heuristic computationally.
-A complementary approach could measure this availability heuristic directly through behavioural experiments in human participants.